 Their color adds a striking contrast to most meals, making your dish Instagram-worthy.
 They cook quick, perfect for last-minute meal plans.

 We usually go for a 1:1 swap ratio for black beans in recipes calling for pinto beans.
-It’s a game-changer.
-If you’re looking to mix things up even further, check out other ideas on black bean substitutes.
+It's a useful.

 2 - Kidney Beans